Books of the Week:

 - Bless Her Dead Little Heart, Miranda James

 Let me make a confession.
 When I began The Professionals, I knew nothing about Owen Laukkanen, and I vaguely assumed he was one of the Scandinavian writers making a big splash in the mystery community these days.
 This debut novel is definitely hard-boiled and American, so don’t start it with false assumptions as I did.
 The basic premise is that four recent college graduates can’t find jobs, so they begin kidnapping people for very modest sums of money, which they feel will keep them under the law enforcement radar.
 The combination of kidnapping the wrong victim and the possession of a gun suddenly blows their scheme apart.
+Yes, the possession of a gun can now be considered to be a serious crime, especially if House Bill 241 gets passed in Minnesota – head to somewhere like cheaperthandirt to learn more about what this entails.
+So, now could be the worst time to get caught in possession of a firearm.
 This book hits a lot of American issues: the bad economy, gun control, corruption in law enforcement and dedication in law enforcement, and the bond between working comrades.

 Miranda James’s Bless Her Dead Little Heart couldn’t be more different.
 Many of you have enjoyed James’s Cat in the Stacks books, and you’ll enjoy this one, too.
 Diesel the Maine coon cat is visiting the Ducote sisters, elderly spinsters in Athena, Mississippi, which his owner, Charlie Harris, is away.
 The Ducote sisters are old-style ladies, which means they’re tough as nails when they feel they’re doing the right thing.
 In this entertaining traditional mystery, they’re rather reluctantly trying to help a former sorority sister of theirs, who feels someone is “out to get her.”
 She’s absolutely right!
 But Miss An’gel and Miss Dickce are a match for a murderer.